 Here, you can reconnect with the areas of your life that have been neglected through addiction.

 All patients attend sessions with our fitness instructors, there are opportunities to discuss individual fitness goals with them through one-to-one training sessions.

 We’re not just stopping addiction – we’re giving our patients a chance at regaining their physical health.

 All wellness sessions are allocated in line with clinical recommendations.
 We offer a full range of yoga and pilates options within our gym.

 Patients are also encouraged to walk and jog in our 50 acres of parkland.

-Spa treatments can include Aromatherapy, Acupuncture, Hyperbaric Oxygen Therapy and massage.
+Spa treatments can include Aromatherapy, Acupuncture, Hyperbaric Oxygen Therapy and massage as paid-for extras.